Boro23-wq/boro-blogs/content/blog/next/next-prisma.md

 ## Conclusion

 We have successfully implemented the basic method that Next.js provides us for data fetching.
-To recap, 'getStaticProps' and 'getStaticPaths' both runs during buildtime.
+To recap, 'getStaticProps' and 'getStaticPaths' both run during build-time.
 Next.js will pre-render the page at build time using the props returned by 'getStaticProps'.
 On the other hand, 'getStaticPaths uses dynamic routes and Next.js will statically pre-render all the paths specified by 'getStaticPaths'.

 ## References

-- The github repo for the tutorial can be found [here.](https://github.com/Boro23-wq/playlist-using-useStaticProps-useStaticPaths)
+- The GitHub repo for the tutorial can be found [here.](https://github.com/Boro23-wq/playlist-using-useStaticProps-useStaticPaths)
 - [Static Sites with Next.js and Prisma](https://leerob.io/blog/next-prisma)
 - [Pages in Next.js](https://nextjs.org/docs/basic-features/pages)
 - [Data Fetching in Next.js](https://nextjs.org/docs/basic-features/data-fetching)